ASICS provide great information to help underpronators (supinators), overpronators and neutral pronators make good footwear choices

-ASICS is a footwear brand that provides clear, online guidance about pronation, underpronation (also known as supination) and overpronation.
-By actively addressing the needs of customers and their stride, ASICS information helps customers:
+By actively addressing the needs of customers and their stride, ASICS information can help customers:

 • make informed decisions about their stride and pronation type (often supported by gait analysis technology in many ASICS retail shops)

-• select footwear appropriate to their pronation type, with confidence
+• select footwear appropriate to their pronation type

-• have good overall outcomes from their shoe purchase, such as improved comfort and injury prevention.
+• make a good overall shoe purchase, such as improved comfort and injury prevention.

-ASICS provides easy-to-understand explanations about pronation types —what it is, how it affects movement, and how the right footwear can help.
+ASICS provides user-friendly resources to help build understanding.
+For example their their Pronation Guide: What Pronation Is & Why It Matters explains what pronation is, how it affects movement, and how the right footwear can help.

 The ASICS website and marketing materials clearly indicate which models are best suited for different pronation types.
 This helps customers make the right shoe choice when shopping, reducing confusion and guesswork and enabling informed purchasing decisions

-Finding these companies that prioritize education alongside product development empowers us to make foot-health-friendly choices.
+So look out for other companies that prioritize education alongside product development, and empower us to make good shoe choices.

 We’d love to hear from you!
 If you have questions, suggestions, or just want to share your experience, please get in touch via our contact page.
 Your input helps shape what we write next!